mohinikathro/AI-Mock-Interviewer-Submission/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Environment Setup
-Also the .env file should be kept inside the my-auth-backend folder so the project work please connect with me on my linkedin for it.
+Also the .env file should be kept inside the my-auth-backend folder for authentication and API functionality.
+Please contact me on [LinkedIn](https://www.linkedin.com/in/mohini-kathrotiya/) if you need access for running the project locally.

 ## Demo
 I have the demo of this project on my google drive : https://drive.google.com/file/d/1CFBYfDKHG15QJeAGJPcaTIIU8QtvgqVT/view?usp=drive_link